tezosprime/tezosprime/README.md

 The current consensus system is mostly a form of proof-of-stake, but needs to be changed to be closer to the proof-of-stake algorithm described in the Tezos white paper.
-There needs to be notions of rolls, delegation and a 1 minute block time target by giving a unique roll a chance to bake each minute.
+There need to be notions of rolls, delegation and a 1 minute block time target by giving a unique roll a chance to bake each minute.
 There also need to be security deposits that can be forfeited in case of a fraud proof